pankajtakawale/iot-devices-data/README.md

 Each sub-directory represents the IoT device named as device's mac address.

 ```
-ec:2b:eb:47:a1:56.pcap  Capture network traffic for a device
+ec:2b:eb:47:a1:56.pcap  Captured network traffic for a device
 devicemeta.json         Device Meta data
 domainips.json          Domain to IP mapping and count for the device's remote endpoints
 endpoints.json          List of remote endpoints device communicated with and its details